 Push notifications can be tracked in real time.
-With GetSocial you can track the messages sent out, the interaction times, devices, platforms they are accessed on and analyzse which of them brought the maximum engagement and retention.
+With GetSocial you can track the messages sent out, the interaction times, devices, platforms they are accessed on and analyze which of them brought maximum engagement and retention.

 Sending push notifications regularly can help understand when, where, why and how your users are interacting with the app.
 This further enables app developers and marketers to create personalized user journeys, leading to higher user retention rates.